stride3d/stride-docs/en/manual/files-and-folders/game-settings/configurations.md

 # Configurations

 Systems in Stride separate their settings into **configurations**.
 Most need to be added to the game settings asset manually.
-If a configuration doesn't exist in game settings while the game is running, Stride will create a blank one.
+If a **configuration doesn't exist** while the game is running, Stride will **create a blank one and add it**.

 You can add a configuration by pressing **➕ Add configuration** and selecting the type of configuration which you want to add.